bracketloader/linux/Documentation/security/keys/trusted-encrypted.rst

        policyhandle= handle to an authorization policy session that defines the same policy and with the same hash algorithm as was used to seal the key.
+       creationpcrs= hex integer representing the set of PCR values to be included in the PCR creation data.
+The bit corresponding to each PCR should be 1 to be included, 0 to be ignored.
+		     TPM2 only.

 "keyctl print" returns an ascii hex copy of the sealed key, which is in standard TPM_STORED_DATA format.
 The key length for new keys are always in bytes.